SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 }
 ```

-`Seek` is a recursive operation starting from the top-most iterator to the bottom most, each iterator may find some value for the key.
+`Seek` by design is a recursive operation (imagine it to be a binary tree traversal).
+Each iterator may find some value for the key.
 (The same key may be present in the active memtable and in one SSTable.)
-`mi.fix()` resolves the key that will be returned from the `MergeIterator`.
+So, `mi.fix()` resolves the key that will be returned from the `MergeIterator`.

 ```golang
 //Code ommitted